fatima-arfhain/c26-angrybirdsstage2/README.md

 # angryBirdsStage2
-Angry Birds stage 2 with Class Inheritance and Images
+*Angry Birds stage 2 class 26 with Class Inheritance and Images